OpenPecha/Toolkit/docs/docs/index.md

 # Welcome

-OpenPecha is an 🗒️e-text and 🏷️annotations store made available on GitHub and through a set of APIs.
+OpenPecha is an :material-book-edit-outline: e-text and :material-tag-outline: annotations store made available on GitHub and through a set of APIs.

 The project’s primary aim is to facilitate the collection, proofreading, and enrichment of e-texts by leveraging language technology and collaboration.